 - a good quality corrosion block product or two

-- and a few rags to get the job done
+- a few rags to get the job done

-And of course a good quality golf cart battery.
+Of course you will also need a good quality golf cart battery.
 In this case we are going to use the Trojan T875 Golf cart battery.
 Trojan has been manufacturing golf cart batteries for decades so they know what they are doing.
 The products they make are hands down some of the best in the business.

-We are replacing the batteries in this cart because they are a little over three years old and looks like one battery was already replaced.
-This creates a mixed match of batteries and brands… It does not have a label so we cannot even determine the Ah rating or brand.
-But it already is showing signs of ballooning and when load tested it doesn’t perform very well.
-Not to mention our battery charger no longer wants to cut off.
+We are replacing the batteries in this cart because they are a little over three years old and it looks like one battery is newer than the rest.
+This creates a mixed batch of batteries and brands.
+The odd battery does not have a label so we cannot even determine the Ah rating.
+But, it is showing signs of ballooning and when we load test it, it doesn\’t perform very well.

-All new style golf cart battery chargers charge the batteries through the on board computer so they know how much amperage to apply to the battery bank and for how long.
+All new style golf cart battery chargers charge through the on board computer so they know how much amperage to apply to the battery bank and for how long.
 Currently this golf cart has a Lester Electrical 48 volt 13 amp Links Series golf cart charger hard wired into the rear cargo area.
-Currently we are offering a blow out sale on it at $288 – Free shipping!!!
+Right now Battery Pete is offering a blow out sale on this charger at $288 – Free shipping!!!
 Learn More about Golf Cart Chargers.

 Place the new golf cart batteries in their respective slots or place.
 Hook up all the jumper wires (battery cables) that connect all the batteries to create the 48 volt operating system.
-After you have done so check all functionality of your cart (forward, reverse, lights, stereo, etc…) to make sure all is working properly.
-After a quick spin around the shop you can feel the the power of the new batteries in your seat and see the lights are shining bright.
-Alright!!!!!!!!!!
-Almost Done….
+Now check all functionality of your cart (forward, reverse, lights, stereo, etc…) to make sure all is working properly.
+After a quick spin around the area, you should feel the the power of the new batteries and see the lights shining brightly.
+Almost Done…

 If all is working properly then you will want to apply a slightly different type of corrosion preventative to all the terminal connections.
-We use a product from Quick that works great.
+We use BatteryPete\’s Corrosion Preventative in our shop but if not available in your area a product from Quick works great as well.
 Quick Cable Corrosion Preventative.
-It comes in an aerosol can as well so no messy brush or goop to apply, just aim and spray.
-Not only does it work great but it looks good as well because it dries clear.
-(It sprays on white so you can see the area covered but dries clear)
+It comes in an aerosol can as well so no messy brush or goop to apply; just aim and spray.
+It sprays on white so you can see the area covered but dries clear, You\’re done!